abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 - Building strategic buffers (slack) at critical points in the process
 - Using real-time metrics to detect flow problems early

-> As Reinertsen summarizes: "The flow of activities through product development can be managed.
+> As Reinertsen summarises: "The flow of activities through product development can be managed.
 Use forecasts and share information between adjacent stages.
 Use cadence to set routine start/stop times.
 Sequence tasks and change priorities based upon risk and incremental economic value added."

 This approach transforms uncertainty from a threat into a manageable aspect of product development, allowing teams to maintain flow even when conditions change unexpectedly.

 #### Accelerate Feedback

-This chapter focuses on the importance of gathering and utilizing feedback throughout the product development process.
+This chapter focuses on the importance of gathering and utilising feedback throughout the product development process.
 Reinertsen argues that traditional methods of product development, which involve lengthy planning cycles and a focus on execution, often lead to a lack of feedback and can result in wasted effort and resources.
 Reinertsen suggests that a better approach involves accelerating feedback loops, both within the development team and with customers and stakeholders.

 By accelerating feedback loops, product development teams can quickly identify and address problems, make better decisions and reduce the risk of delays or failures.
 The chapter discusses various techniques for accelerating feedback, such as using prototyping, simulation, and experimentation.